leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/TACIT/7boothmdraf_modern_dogma_and_rhetoric_of_assent_framework_booth.md

 ##### **Components of Persuasion**

-**Characteristics**:
+###### **Influencing Beliefs**
-   - **Influencing Beliefs**: Persuasion works by presenting arguments that appeal to the audience's sense of reason, emotion, and ethics.
+  - **Definition**: Persuasion works by presenting arguments that appeal to the audience's sense of reason, emotion, and ethics.
+  - **Characteristics**
+    - **Balanced Appeal**: Combines logical reasoning, emotional connections, and ethical credibility to influence the audience.
+    - **Adaptable Argumentation**: Adjusts the style of argument to suit different types of audiences and contexts.
+    - **Targeted Messaging**: Tailors messages to address the audience's beliefs, attitudes, or concerns.

+###### **Building Consensus**
-   - **Building Consensus**: Effective persuasion often leads to the audience reaching a consensus or assent, aligning their views with the speaker or writer.
+  - **Definition**: Effective persuasion often leads to the audience reaching a consensus or assent, aligning their views with the speaker or writer.
+  - **Characteristics**
+    - **Collaborative Approach**: Engages the audience as participants in finding common ground.
+    - **Unified Vision**: Focuses on shared values or goals to create a collective agreement.
+    - **Incremental Persuasion**: Progresses gradually to bring the audience along toward the final viewpoint.

+###### **Strategic Use of Evidence**
-   - **Strategic Use of Evidence**: Persuasion involves presenting evidence, logic, and reasoning to strengthen the argument and encourage agreement.
+  - **Definition**: Persuasion involves presenting evidence, logic, and reasoning to strengthen the argument and encourage agreement.
+  - **Characteristics**
+    - **Empirical Support**: Uses facts, data, and examples to substantiate claims and lend credibility.
+    - **Logical Reasoning**: Structures arguments with sound logic to ensure conclusions are well-founded.
+    - **Reinforcement of Points**: Integrates evidence throughout to build and support the case consistently.

 ---